- Westonka Public Schools

 Your child should be kept home if:

-- he or she has a temperature of 100° or greater
+- they have a temperature of 100° or greater,

 Sending an ill child to school exposes other children to your child's illness.
 Children easily pass germs through their play and close contact with each other.
-Please send your child back to school when he/she is fully recovered.
-Then everyone will have the opportunity to experience the best from his/her school day.
+Please send your child back to school when they are fully recovered.
+Then everyone will have the opportunity to experience the best from the school day.

 To check a specific illness or disease, visit the Hennepin County Health Department website.